esther-poniatowski/multitask-context-dependent-behavior/ROADMAP.md

-# Feature Name: `load-data`
+# Feature Name: `select-trials`

 ## Issues
 - Main issue: #48
-- Sub-Issue:  #56
+- Sub-Issue:  #60

 ## Current Status
-Finish Data Class
-Test-driven development for both instantiation approaches : loading and creating from scratch.
+Implement the concrete data structure class for storing the properties of the trials and their inclusion/exclusion.

 ## Notes